Retreats 2026 – Information and Prices

 ‘So inspiring – she is amazing to work with.’

-‘Made me feel safe and challenged even though I was scared to do (this)!’
+‘I felt safe and challenged even though I was scared to do this!’

 ‘I’d recommend Alex to anyone.’